SwissLife-OSS/Confix/README.md

 Confix repositories closely align with the "scope" of a Git repository.
 Meaning that usually you have one repository per git repository.
 In a typical repository, you might find various projects, modules, or packages.
 These can be backend services, workers, shared libraries, frontend applications, etc., each with could have separate configuration.

 Every project, module, or package that has configuration files, should contain a `.confix.project` file at its root, which serves as the project's main configuration.
-The repository's root folder should contain a `.confix.repository` file, providing an overarching configuration for the entire repository.
+The repository's root folder should contain a `.confix.solution` file, providing an overarching configuration for the entire repository.

 Confix generates a configuration for Visual Studio Code in the `.vscode` folder at the repository level.
 This means that when you need to configure your services' config files, you have open the repository root in Visual Studio Code.
 Otherwise you do not have the intellisense and validation (as the correct json schema is not loaded)

-For larger structures, such as mono-repos, you may find multiple `.confix.repository` files.
-In this case, the repository should be opened in Visual Studio Code from the folder containing the relevant `.confix.repository` file.
+For larger structures, such as mono-repos, you may find multiple `.confix.solution` files.
+In this case, the repository should be opened in Visual Studio Code from the folder containing the relevant `.confix.solution` file.

 To share the setup across repositories in a monorepo, you can create a `.confixrc` file at the root.
 When doing so, remember to set `"isRoot": false` in the configuration, prompting Confix to continue looking for the root `.confixrc` file.